GRONINGEN-MICROBIOME-CENTRE/DMP/heritability_analysis_v2/README.md

 ### Dependancies:

 - R libraries compositions,coxme, lme4qtl, RLRsim, lmerTest, foreach, plyr, ggplot2, tidyr
-- the majority of R libraries can be installed from CRAN with install.packages() function, but lme4qtl does require additional steps (see https://github.com/variani/lme4qtl for details)
+- the majority of R libraries can be installed from CRAN with *install.packages(c("compositions","coxme", "RLRsim", "lmerTest", "foreach", "plyr", "ggplot2", "tidyr"))*, but lme4qtl does require additional steps (see https://github.com/variani/lme4qtl for details)
 - Mock Data (distributed with this repo, see *mock_data* folder, data has to be unzipped)
 - Note: heritability analysis performed in DMP project used private data of participants which could not be shared on this repo or EGA to maintain privacy of participants.
 This data can be requested from Lifelines biobank (see manuscript for details)